 Now, I cannot tell which one of the Las Vegas Luxor hotel’s attractions is most amazing, but I can tell that the famous Sky Beam is one of them.

-I knew about this hotel named after King Arthur’s legend, but seeing it right there on the strip is… quite different (so to say) – You feel suddenly in another world, especially at dusk, when the towers are illuminated.
+I knew about this hotel named after King Arthur’s legend, but seeing it right there on the strip is… quite different – so to say.
+Here, you feel suddenly in another world, especially at dusk, when the towers are illuminated.

-Not long after touring the Medieval Ages, it’s time to get back to the Big Apple…. and in case you haven’t seen the Statue of Liberty there, here is your chance.
+Not long after touring the Medieval Ages, it’s time to get back to the Big Apple….
+And in case you haven’t seen the Statue of Liberty there, now is your chance!

 The New York – New York Hotel and Casino perfectly replicates the Manhattan skyline.
-It has replicas of the Empire State Building, Brooklyn Bridge, Soldiers and Sailors Monument and even the Statue of Liberty.
+Here you can see replicas of the Empire State Building, Brooklyn Bridge and even the Soldiers and Sailors Monument.

-Here you can hop into the roller coaster and enjoy a fun ride as you get a different view of the Strip (upside down to be precise).
-This is btw, one of the most popular things to do in Vegas
+At the The New York – New York, you can also hop into the roller coaster and enjoy a fun ride.
+You will get a different view of the Strip – upside down to be precise.
+This is BTW, one of the most popular things to do in Vegas